cherryblossom000/advent-of-code/2021/01/README.md

 This report indicates that, scanning outward from the submarine, the sonar sweep found depths of `199`, `200`, `208`, `210`, and so on.

-The first order of business is to figure out how quickly the depth increases, just so you know what you're dealing with - you never know if the keys will get carried into deeper water by an ocean current or a fish or something.
+The first order of business is to figure out how quickly the depth increases, just so you know what you're dealing with - you never know if the keys will get <span title="Does this premise seem fishy to you?">carried into deeper water</span> by an ocean current or a fish or something.

 To do this, count **the number of times a depth measurement increases** from the previous measurement.
 (There is no measurement before the first measurement.)
 In the example above, the changes are as follows: